 This doesn't mean that you must paint a panoramic picture of all your past accomplishments.
 Be selective.
 If you already have relationships with funders-which is often a prerequisite to getting such grants-remind them why they funded your programs previously.
-Discuss the target community and the populations your organizations serve.
-Emphasize the past accomplishments of your organization and its benefits to the community.
+Try to emphasize the kinds of programmatic activities that would benefit, directly or indirectly, from the improvements in systems or operations that you intend to make.